 If you like to get a FREE, easy and fast comparison of flights to Venice, then try out Skyscanner’s flight comparison site.

 Venice to Cortina

 There are several ways to get to Cortina d’Ampezzo from Venice airport Italy, from catching a bus, driving, transfer to train.
 It really depends on your budget and how you booked your Cortina Ski holiday.

 Driving from Venice to Cortina d’Ampezzo is the most convenient and quickest way to the resort.
 Most of the roads from Venice are highways and the roads up to the Cortina are in pretty good condition.

-Getting lost should not be a problem either, as most of the roads are market and you can always hire Sav Nav.
+Getting lost should not be a problem either, as most of the roads are market.

 Hire a car from Venice airport to Cortina, if you are comfortable driving in Europe or the snow.
 You can always compare different car hire companies and rates on a FREE car comparison site before you go.

 The closest train station to Cortina d’Ampezzo is either Calalzo, 45 minutes (35km) and Dobbiaco, 35 minutes (32km).
 From there you can take the connect bus services or arrange a taxi transfer.
 This will take you around 3 and a half hours from Venice to Cortina d’Ampezzo.

 Catching a bus from Venice to Cortina is another way to getting to the resort.
 It will roughly take you around 3hrs one way depending on traffic.
 There are a few services but Cortina express seems to be the best option.
 You can also book it online in advance.